open-contracting-extensions/eforms/docs/mapping.md

 For each `ancestor::efac:ProcurementDetails/efac:StrategicProcurementStatistics/efbc:StatisticsCode` add a `Classification` object to the corresponding item's `additionalClassifications` array.

-- Set the classification's `.scheme` to "cvd-contract-type".
+- Set the classification's `.scheme` to "CVDContractType".
 - Map to the classification's `.id`.
 - Look up the code's label in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/cvd-contract-type">authority table</a> and map it to the classification's `.description`.